INVESTMENT STAPLES

 buyer relationships

-This is the difference between participating in a value chain — and controlling how value is realised within it
+This is the difference between participating in a value chain — and understanding how value is realised within it

 Why Investors Focus on Investment Staples